CellProfiler/CellProfiler/cellprofiler/data/help/pipelines_building.rst

       time remaining to process the full image set.

    At the end of each cycle:

-   -  If you are creating a MATLAB or HDF5 output file, CellProfiler saves the measurements in the output file.
    -  If you are using the **ExportToDatabase** module, CellProfiler saves the measurements in the output database.
    -  If you are using the **ExportToSpreadsheet** module, CellProfiler saves the measurements *into a